-I know, I’m a little old to be considered an unaccompanied minor, I’ve certainly grown up since my first ever flight, flying solo in my early teens.
+I know, I’m a little old to be an Air France unaccompanied minor, I’ve certainly grown up since my first ever flight, flying solo in my early teens.
 Flying solo was an life shaping experience though, I’ve been hooked on travel ever since, and always felt confident flying, so when Air France recently invited me to fly to Paris to walk through their Kids Solo service at Charles De Gaulle Airport I couldn’t wait to find out more and to check out the fab new Kids Solo Transit Lounge.
-Air France fly more unaccompanied children than any other airline, making them a company of reference for this service, raising a new generation of confident travellers.
+Air France fly more unaccompanied minors than any other airline, making them a company of reference for this service, raising a new generation of confident travellers.

 We land in sunny Paris, via a view of the Eiffel Tower from the window and, rather like an unaccompanied minor I’m met immediately by smiley Jean-Paul Claret who whisks me off and fast tracks me through the airport to meet Jean-François Darbier, Family and Special Needs Passengers Customer Experience Manager for Air France.